My down to earth therapeutic approach:

 - "Working with Shame" (Positive Outcomes for Dissociative Survivors)

-- Year long modular training in GroupWork and Conflict Resolution using Process Orientated Psychology (CFOR, London).
+- Modular training in GroupWork and Conflict Resolution using Process Orientated Psychology (CFOR, London).

 - Trauma with Dartington Trust Therapists' Meeting.